-Imports of Administration Console settings, such as environment branding, continue to be tracked in the Import History page of the Administration Console.
+Administration Console setting imports, such as environment branding, are tracked in the Import History page of the Administration Console.

-The following annontated image and descriptions define the features displayed in both the Incoming and Outgoing tabs in the deployments view.
+The following annotated image and descriptions define the features displayed in both the Incoming and Outgoing tabs in the deployments view.

 A. Icon status of the deployment